The article “Outstanding Expenses Journal Entry” suggests that the journal entry relates to expenses that have not been paid but incurred.

 - Understand the type (E.g., Yearly, Half yearly, or Monthly) and nature (E.g., Insurance expenses, Power consumption) of accounting entries that need to be recorded.

 - Start keeping a running list of all transactions.
 This list should contain all transaction details such as amount, date, Invoice/PO number, and vendor details.
-Excel Spreadsheet is a great tool for these kinds of Jobs.
+An Excel Spreadsheet is a great tool for these kinds of Jobs.

-- Generally, business records all the Outstanding expenses on a day near the end of the month.
+- Generally, the business records all the Outstanding expenses on a day near the end of the month.
 So, ensure all the expenses in the list are posted on the last Friday/Working day of the month.

 - Have a Checkpoint as well.
 These expenses are routine.
-So, the total of all current month/period outstanding expenses posted shall equal or near the amount of the prior month’s expense.
+So, the total of all current month/period outstanding expenses posted shall equal or be near the amount of the prior month’s expense.

 Conclusion